etler/stream-weaver/TECHNICAL.md

 The chain is managed by a stateful object, which keeps track of the chained unfulfilled async iterable tail promise resolver reference.
 The object is also responsible for ensuring a new tail promise will be flattened onto the chain and the resolver reference is updated with the new resolver to keep the generator open with an unfulfilled promise.
 When the promise is fulfilled the generator yields to delegate to the chained async iterable.

 The object also exposes an async iterable interface allowing it to be consumed transparently and used in any context an async iterable is accepted.
-Because this approach does not require any underlying buffers, there is no additional memomory overhead for managing iterable output, and minimal memory overhead for managing the async iterable chain, giving it minimal memory overhead characteristics, only requiring it to retain references to iterables.
+Because this approach does not require any underlying buffers, there is no additional memory overhead for managing iterable output, and minimal memory overhead for managing the async iterable chain, giving it minimal memory overhead characteristics, only requiring it to retain references to iterables.

 For Garbage Collection, the underlying iterable merging is performed via a standard `flatten` call which executes `yield*` and delegates the iteration to another iterator.
 After delegation, the `for await` generator loop ends and returns from the generator function to allow it and iterator references within `flatten` to be garbage collected.